Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

 == Eric
 - While our driving exhibited excellence, particularly in effective descoring maneuvers, our subsystems revealed areas that require improvement and thorough testing.
 The catapult, in particular, posed a challenge as it operated at a slower pace compared to other teams and exhibited inconsistency.
 It's evident that additional testing is imperative before the next tournament to address these issues and ensure optimal performance.
-- I suggest we should rebuild the drivetrain that isn’t focus on descoring
+- I suggest that we rebuild the drivetrain to not just focus on descoring